Lin-Manuel Miranda: Awards and honors

 Miranda received an honorary degree in 2009 from Yeshiva University in Washington Heights, Manhattan, becoming the youngest person to receive an honorary degree from that university.
 Ed Koch, former mayor of New York City, presented Miranda with the degree.

 He received the honorary degree of Doctor of Humane Letters in 2015 from his alma mater, Wesleyan University, and gave their commencement address.
 In May 2016, he received an honorary Doctorate of the Arts from the University of Pennsylvania and gave the commencement speech.
-In July 2016, The University of Puerto Rico approved to grant him the degree of doctor honoris causa.
+In July 2016, The University of Puerto Rico granted him a doctorate, honoris causa.
 In July 2022, he received an honorary doctorate from the Royal Academy of Music in London, England.